rveciana/BasemapTutorial/docs/plotting_data.rst

 The text can have many many options such as:

 * fontsize the font size
-* fontweight font wheight, such as bold
+* fontweight font weight, such as bold
 * ha horitzontal align, like center, left or right
 * va vertical align, like center, top or bottom
 * color the color. `This page explains all the color options <http://matplotlib.org/api/colors_api.html>`_